Tomb Raider II: The Further Adventures of Lara Croft expansion

-The Golden Mask
+The Golden Mask expansion

-An additional set of four levels, alternately called Tomb Raider II Gold and Tomb Raider II: The Golden Mask, began release in 1999.
+An additional set of four levels, alternately called Tomb Raider II Gold and Tomb Raider II: The Golden Mask, was released for Windows and Mac OS in 1999.
 The story follows Lara exploring a hidden realm in Alaska in search of a magical golden mask.
 The levels were first released as downloadable content through the game's website starting in April 1999.
 The full version was released as an expansion pack alongside a reissue of the main game on 30 May.
-The levels were offered for both versions as a free download for those who already owned Tomb Raider II.
+The levels were offered as a free download for those who already owned Tomb Raider II.
 While the levels were original, they were built using the existing engine and technology of Tomb Raider II.
 Phil Campbell, designer of the Gold editions of the Tomb Raider games, noted that the levels and stories were designed based around references more than having any connection to the main game.
 The level set was originally going to have an opening cutscene introducing the narrative.
 Lara was originally given a more revealing leopard skin jumpsuit outfit for the level "Nightmare in Vegas", but was vetoed by Eidos and Core Design as not fitting the character.
 Another dropped concept for the level was having the scenery mostly in black and white, and human enemies being different versions of Elvis Presley.
-While released for the Mac in January 2000 and included in the mobile ports, several re-releases of Tomb Raider II excluded The Golden Mask due to licencing issues.
+While released for the Mac in January 2000, and included in the mobile ports and Remastered, several re-releases of Tomb Raider II excluded The Golden Mask due to licensing issues.